Can I get to the Boat Shop via public transportation?

 The Boat Shop is deeply spiritual in its nature as we encourage all in our community to seek out and make meaning in their lives.

 What types of boats will I build?

-Our staple boats are the 9′ 6″ and 11′ Monhegan Skiff.
+Our staple boats are the 9′ 6″ and 11′ Monhegan Skiff and the Catspaw Dinghy.
 We also build dorys, peapods and refurbish a wide range of ocean craft.
 Other traditional wooden boats will be built on a contractual basis.
 Two-thirds of your time will be spent on building new boats and one-third will be spent on doing restoration work.

 What other projects will be required of me while at the Boat Shop?

 Apprentices are expected to participate in all aspects of community life at the Boat Shop.
 This include meal preparation, weekly campus chores, frequent community service opportunities, monthly field trips to various boat building and other woodworking related organizations in the area, and sailing or other recreational activities.

 What is Pemaquid like?
 What is there to do nearby?